shreyabirthare/public_lab2/README.md

 Second, write some performance/load tests to evaluate the performance of your application.
 Deploy more than one client process and have each one make concurrent requests to the server.
 The clients should be running on a different machine than the server (use the EdLab, if needed).
 Measure the latency seen by the client for different types of requests, such as query and buy.

 Vary the number of clients from 1 to 5 and measure the latency as the load goes up.
-Make simple plots showing number of clients on the X-axis and response time/latency on the Y-axis.
+Make simple plots showing the number of clients on the X-axis and response time/latency on the Y-axis.

 Using these measurements, answer the following questions:

 1. Does the latency of the application change with and without Docker containers?
 Did virtualization add any overheads?
 2. How does the latency of the query compare to buy?
 Since buy requests involve all three microservices, while query requests only involve two microservices, does it impact the observed latency?
-3. How does the latency change as the number of clients change?
+3. How does the latency change as the number of clients changes?
 Does it change for different types of requests?